The ultimate 3 to 10-day Tulum itinerary for first-timers

 - Take a tour to Sian Ka’an

-Is Tulum Safe for solo travelers?
+Is Tulum Safe for Solo Travelers?

 The short answer is yes.
 It’s indeed a relatively safe place to spend your vacation or to live for a while if you work remotely.